Configure Feeds¶

 String |

-The first name that is associated with an individual customer record.
+The first name that is associated with a customer.
 Caution The given-name semantic tag may only be applied once per feed. |

 phone |